 Covered by another provincial medical plan?

-Have your BC Services Card number, together with the expiry date (if applicable), so that we can bill your province on your behalf.
+Present your Provincial Health Services Card with your personal healthcare number and expiry date (if applicable) so that we can bill your province on your behalf.

 If you have made a permanent move to B.C. from another province, your medical coverage from the other province will be valid for a three month period starting with the month of arrival in B.C.